cap-js/docs/cds/cdl.md

 ::: warning Limitations of Compositions of one
 Don't overuse Compositions of one.
 There is often no added value of using them as the information can be placed in the root entity.
 Compositions of one have limitations as follow:
 - Very limited Draft support.
-Fiori UIs almost never send Draft requests with Compositions of one.
-In rare cases when it happens, you need to take case of them in a custom handler.
+Fiori elements does not support Compositions of one unless you take case of their creation in a custom handler.
 - No support for POST requests over navigation with Compositions of one.
 If you can't avoid this scenario, please fill foreign keys manually in a custom handler.
 :::